Why Pay-for-Performance (or Pay-per-Lead)

 So now let's add insult to injury: What caliber of telemarketer do you think he actually had on the phones calling for you?
 Do you really want someone making minimum wage representing you?
 What do you think the telemarketer was telling all your prospects about your company while he was trying to generate those leads?
 You didn't want to pay for a proper set-up, right?
 But he had a script.
 Really.
 If you were a busy decision maker and someone called you with that script, what would you do?
 Now multiply that by 500 companies per week, and see what's just happened to your image in the market.

 Pay-for-performance is - charitably - a classic case of "the law of unintended consequences."
+(Less charitably, and quite often, it's a pool hustle where they keep raising the ante - raising the price-per-lead - before you realize nothing's closing.)
 This is because, if you can't tell by now, the vendor is not selling you leads.
 He knows you want leads, that's what draws you in.
 He also knows you're afraid to risk the investment, i.e. that you don't want to take a chance that it might not work; but that you're a probably nice guy and would repay his willingness to take a chance on you by giving him the benefit of the doubt when it comes time to pay - at least for a while.
 That's what makes you a target for the, uh, service.
 So he sells you the promise of good leads for no up-front cost or risk.
 And that's what you've bought.
 The comfort of a promise.
 Like cheap insurance, though, it's there until you need to make a claim.

 And the funny thing is: You probably offered to pay him whatever he wanted!